PHYS 3330

 Prelab Expectations and Recommendations

-Prelabs are essential activities designed to prepare you for the lab activities.
-They are due before the lab (see Canvas for the due dates), and are graded on completion.
-However, correctness is essential for being able to complete the labs correctly.
-It is recommended to corroborate with peers and/or come to office hours to ensure your prelabs are done correctly and you are properly prepared for lab.
+Prelabs are essential activities designed to prepare you for the lab.
+They are due before lab (see Canvas for due dates) and are graded on completion.
+However, correctness matters—if your prelab work is wrong, you will struggle in lab.
+Collaborate with peers and come to office hours to make sure you are properly prepared.

 1 Why Prelabs Matter